glatard/cbrain-tests-fsl-melodic/README.md

 Should complete with warning:
 * Nifti files with different TRs
+* Nifi files with different dimensions *and* exclusions of files that violate the dimension requirements

 Should fail with proper error message:
-* Nifti files with different dimensions
+* Nifti files with different dimensions *and* no exclusion of files that violate the dimension requirements
 * Nifti files with few volumes